Shrikrushna Keshav Kshirsagar

-Shrikrushna Keshav Kshirsagar (Devanagari: श्रीकृष्ण केशव क्षीरसागर) (1901–1980) was a Marathi writer from Maharashtra, India.
+Shrikrushna Keshav Kshirsagar (1901–1980) was a Marathi writer from Maharashtra, India.

+Early life

 He was born on 6 November 1901 in the town of Pali (पाली) in Satara District.
 After finishing his high school education in Tembhurni, he obtained his college education at Fergusson College in Pune.
 He served as a teacher at Bhave School in Pune until 1945, and then joined the teaching staff of Fergusson College.